OceanGlidersCommunity/Salinity_SOP/sections/salinity_dmqc.md

 Initially, the effects of thermal inertia can be visualised as a scatter plot of temperature and salinity, colored by dive phase (whether the glider is performing a dive or a climb).
 The effectiveness of the correction can then be checked similarly.
 Often, the correction is not perfect: the remaining error can be reported as a RMSE of the difference between dives and climbs, as in Giddy et al., 2021.

+- insert image: "Figure xx: Assessment of thermal inertia effects and its correction for one consecutive dive/climb sequence a) Uncorrected salinity and temperature; b) Corrected salinity and temperature; c) Uncorrected (red) and corrected (black) temperature-depth profile (both dive and climb); d) Uncorrected (red) and corrected (black) salinity-depth profile (both dive and climb); e) the temperature difference between a climb and a dive (uncorrected: red; corrected: black); f) the salinity difference between a climb and a dive (uncorrected: red; corrected: black).
+Figure credit: Isabelle Giddy."